gvwilson/sensibleadventures/nardica/nardica.md

 "They got cameras on that thing!
 Soon as they see us, they'll---"

-"They can't see anything,"
+"The core can't see a thing,"
 Wales told him flatly,
 his eyes fixed on the drone as if he was staring down a surly dog.
-"As far as they know it's just a glitch."
+"I'm feeding it a splice of what the other drone is reporting and some recorded footage.
+As far as the town and the governor know, our friend here is still exactly where it's supposed to be."

-"How are you *doing* that?"
+"How're you *doin'* that?"
 Iffy breathed, unable to help herself.
-A faint breeze from the drone's rotors brushed her cheeks.
+The wind from the drone's rotors brushed her cheeks.
 It was barely moving---if she hadn't known better, she would have thought it was strung up with microwire.
-"That's military tech.
+"That's *military* tech.
 Ain't nobody can hack that."

 "This can,"